Bárbara Tinoco

-Bárbara Tinoco (/pt/) (born 16 November 1998) is a Portuguese singer and songwriter.
+Bárbara Isabel Machado Tinoco (/pt/) (born 16 November 1998) is a Portuguese singer and songwriter.
 She became known for her participation in the reality singing competition The Voice Portugal in 2018.
 Two years later, she reached 2nd place at the Festival RTP da Canção.
 In 2021, she won the Golden Globe for Best Vocal.
 From 2022 to 2024, Tinoco was a coach on The Voice Kids Portugal.

 Early life

 Tinoco started learning piano at school with her teacher.
 Despite not being a professional musician, she had inherited the family business, a musical instrument store, where Barbara spent many hours as a child.
 Her first instrument was a cavaquinho, given to her by her grandfather.
 She has two younger sisters and her mother is an accountant.
 She enrolled at the Faculty of Social and Human Sciences, but it was in a masterclass given by João Gil for Antena 1 that she began to consider a path in music more seriously.